- Many people who make yearly contributions to traditional IRAs or Roth IRAs forget to take the next step to invest the money.

 One reason many people miss the step of investing their contributions could be because they think the IRA itself is the investment.
 "It's an assumption people have," says Rodel Catahan, another Fidelity associate.
 "They ask questions like: How much does an IRA earn?"

-The IRA is just the holder account where you put your contributions, but you have more options than just cash, including exchange-traded funds (ETFs), mutual funds, bonds, and CDs.
-The process of investing the money can be as easy as pulling a few dropdown menus and clicking a few buttons, once you know what you want to do with it.
+The IRA is just the holder account where you put your contributions, but you have more options than just cash, including exchange-traded funds (ETFs), mutual funds, individual securities, and CDs.
+The process of investing the money can potentially be as easy as a few clicks, once you know what you want to do with it.

 But a hurdle for many people is that the thousands of choices for funds can be overwhelming, and people get afraid of making the wrong decision, coaches say.
-If you have decision overload, there are lots of resources available for sorting through your choices, including our guide to investing ideas for your IRA and managed accounts where you pay a fee for an advisor to guide you.
+If you have decision overload, there are lots of resources available for sorting through your choices, including our guide to investing ideas for your IRA and managed accounts.

-This is how it can work out if you stick with it: The man Hopkins was working with who had not invested his IRA contributions for nearly 10 years developed a plan to put his $10,000 nest egg into a target-date fund.
+This is how it can work out if you stick with it: One man Hopkins worked with had not invested his IRA contributions for nearly 10 years.
+After he started working with Hopkins, they developed a plan to put his $10,000 nest egg into a target-date fund.
 These types of funds invest based on their anticipated year of retirement.
-You don't need to adjust your asset allocation over time because the funds become more conservative the closer you get to your retirement date.
+You don't need to adjust your asset allocation over time because the funds become more conservative the closer they get to their target retirement date.
 He's now in his 50s, so he'll have time before retirement to grow his assets.

 Tip: Build your knowledge with our investing learning path.

 Often, the people who don't invest their IRA contributions notice the oversight when they are doing some other financial task.
 They will notice that the account they thought was invested for their goals and time horizon has been stalled while their other invested accounts may have grown significantly.
 They might also be prompted by an email or a representative.